Shared Content Block:

 By focusing on the makeup of our leadership, faculty, and staff, and directly recruiting individuals dedicated to the advancement of our core ideals and the field of oncology, the University of Colorado Cancer Center is committed to positively influencing healthcare in our community and advocating for health equity and access for all.

-Every month the CU Cancer Center DEI Committee recognizes a Cancer Center faculty, staff, or adjunct member for their efforts in support of the DEI mission of the CU Cancer Center.
+We recognize that many members of the CU Cancer Center community work daily in support of the DEIA mission.
+Therefore, every month we award a Cancer Center Equity Ambassador certificate to a faculty, staff, or adjunct member whose daily efforts embody the DEIA mission of the CU Cancer Center.

-Know someone who deserves a DEI Highlight?
-Fill out a nomination form.
+Know someone who deserves a Cancer Center Equity Ambassador certificate?
+Fill out the nomination form.